-Hetjer's offering table has two depressions to hold liquid and a representation of Hetler sitting before hieroglyphs that specify his desire for "a thousand of bread . . . of beer . . . of cattle and fowl."
-Neferka's offering table has one depression and representations of what may be a round loaf of bread and a copper pitcher in a basin seen from above.
-Egyptians placed such offerings on the floors of tomb chapels to hold real food and liquids or, alternatively, to provide them magically through carved images and prayers.
+Hetjer’s offering table has two depressions to hold liquid and a representation of Hetjer sitting before hieroglyphs that specify his desire for “a thousand of bread . . . of beer . . . of cattle and fowl.”
+Neferka’s offering table has one depression and representations of what may be a round loaf of bread and a copper pitcher in a basin seen from above.
+Such offerings were placed on the floors of tomb chapels to hold real food and liquids or, alternatively, to provide them magically through carved images and prayers.

 ca. 2500-2170 B.C.E.

 3 x 10 5/8 x 7 3/4 in.
 (7.6 x 27 x 19.7 cm) (show scale)

 You may download and use Brooklyn Museum images of this three-dimensional work in accordance with a Creative Commons license

 .
 Fair use, as understood under the United States Copyright Act, may also apply.